C. J. Cron

-Christopher John Cron Jr. (/kroʊn/ KROHN; born January 5, 1990) is an American professional baseball first baseman and designated hitter who is a free agent.
+Christopher John Cron Jr. (/kroʊn/ KROHN; born January 5, 1990) is an American former professional baseball first baseman and designated hitter.
 He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, Tampa Bay Rays, Minnesota Twins, Detroit Tigers and Colorado Rockies.
 He bats and throws right-handed.

 Amateur career

 Cron attended Mountain Pointe High School in Phoenix, Arizona, and graduated in 2008.
 He was drafted by the Chicago White Sox in the 44th round (1320th overall) of the 2008 Major League Baseball draft, but he did not sign, opting to attend the University of Utah, where he played college baseball for the Utah Utes baseball team.